DanielMartensson/Memorize-Sentences/README.md

 This is a web application for lazy users that want to have a custom made memorize training tool.
 Here you can insert all your sentences and French sentences and try to memorize them by using the train tab.

+Translate French to your language

 ![a](https://raw.githubusercontent.com/DanielMartensson/Learn-French/main/Pictures/Check%201.png)

+It will correct you if you enter wrong sentence

 ![a](https://raw.githubusercontent.com/DanielMartensson/Learn-French/main/Pictures/Check%202.png)

+You can also do the reverse way

 ![a](https://raw.githubusercontent.com/DanielMartensson/Learn-French/main/Pictures/Check%203.png)

+And upload own sentencens in other languages

 ![a](https://raw.githubusercontent.com/DanielMartensson/Learn-French/main/Pictures/Upload.png)

+Here you can modify your database with the sentences

 ![a](https://raw.githubusercontent.com/DanielMartensson/Learn-French/main/Pictures/Database.png)